Fondue has been around us for a very long time.

+Fondue has been around us for a very long time.
+As the weather starts to turn cold, the warmth of gooey cheese and bread seems mouthwatering, doesn’t it?
 Oh!
 And let’s not forget about the combination of melted chocolate with cute-sized pound cake that melts together to create the most delicious dip ever!

 How To Use A Fondue Pot For Different Recipe?

-With so many different recipes out there, you need to know how to use the fondue pot properly for each dish.
+With so many different fondue recipes, you should know how to use the fondue pot properly for each dish.
+Here are the simple procedures you need to follow for the three most popular courses:

 1. Fondue Bourguignon: Cooking Meat And Raw Vegetables In Oil